Some phenomena in tautological rings of manifolds: Torus actions

 Applying the hypothesis of the theorem for each $j$, we find that there exists an $i$ such that all $p_j(V_i)$ lie in a common integral extension $R^*_T \subseteq R' \subseteq H^*_T$.
 On the one hand $R'$ is integral over $R^*_T$.
-On the other hand by a theorem of Venkov \cite{venkov} the ring $H^*_T$ is finite over the subring generated by the $p_j(V_i)$ (as $V_i$ is a faithful representation of $T$), and hence is finite (and so integral) over $R'$.
+On the other hand by a theorem of Venkov \cite{venkov} the ring $H^*_T$ is finite over the subring generated by the $p_j(V_i)$ (because $V_i$ is a faithful representation of $T$, by the standard lemma given below), and hence is finite (and so integral) over $R'$.
 It follows that $H^*_T$ is integral over $R^*_T$, so in particular they have the same Krull dimension, namely $k$.